BetaPackets/BetaPackets/README.md

 Example:
 ![Design1](.github/images/design1.png)
-Where **Animation.java** is an enum with all possible animations of the respective version, and the **Short** is simply the raw type that is in the vanilla package.
+Where **Animation.java** is an enum with all possible animations of the respective version, and the **Short** is simply the raw type that is in the vanilla packet.

 ## How to use?
 The BetaPacketsAPI has **3** listeners, **ClientboundPacketListener**, **ServerboundPacketListener** and **PlayerEarlyJoinPacketListener**.